 Planning a trip to Galway and don’t want to leave your furry friend behind?
 Fear not, the city has an abundance of places that will welcome your four-legged pals with open arms.
-Whether you’re looking for somewhere to stay, eat or just hang out, here are the top spots to hit with your pooch.
+Whether you’re looking for somewhere to stay, eat or just hang out, here are the top dog friendly places to visit with your pooch.

 Photo by Jay Wennington

 At The Twelve Hotel you and your pet will be in the lap of luxury.
 This 4-star boutique hotel has lots of dog-friendly services to make you feel at ease during your stay.
 With a welcome ‘doggy bag’ on arrival, pet concierge, doggy room-service and an option of staying in one of two larger, doggie-friendly rooms, there are plenty of great facilities to keep your pooch happy and safe.
 Emergency contact details for veterinary services are at hand, as well as maps of nearby parks and walks.
-As winner of Hotel of the Year 2018, you and your furry friend will be well looked after at The Twelve Hotel.
+As winner of Ireland's Pet friendly Hotel of The Year 2021, you and your furry friend will be well looked after at The Twelve Hotel.

-The Ardilaun Hotel realize that you can’t have a family break without all of the family.
+The Ardilaun Hotel knows that you can’t have a family break without all of the family.
 They’re not called "Man’s Best Friend" for nothing!
-With rooms overlooking the hotel's beautiful gardens, your pet will have 24-hour access - in case nature calls.
+With rooms overlooking the hotel's beautiful gardens, your pet will have 24-hour access - in case nature calls - and will have their own little playground to enjoy.
 All you need to bring is bedding and food, the hotel will provide the rest.
 The Ardilaun Hotel believes that both you and your pets should receive 5-star service.
 You're sure to have a paw-sitive stay!